KalicoCrew/kalico/docs/Resonance_Compensation.md

 [Ringing frequency](#ringing-frequency) section and update your config file if necessary.

-### Is dual carriage setup supported with input shapers?
+### ⚠️Is dual carriage setup supported with input shapers?

 Yes.
 One should run the tuning twice for each of the carriages, and calculate the ringing frequencies for each of the carriages independently.